The cost of living in Raleigh

 The overall cost of living in Raleigh is higher than the national average, and higher than the rest of the state.

-In the City of Oaks, the cost of healthcare is lower compared to other parts of the state + the US.
-And the cost of groceries, housing, transportation, and other miscellaneous expenses in the city have higher average costs than other cities in NC and the country overall.
+In Oak City, the cost of healthcare and utilities is lower compared to other parts of the state + the US.
+However, the cost of groceries, housing, and other miscellaneous expenses in the city have higher average costs than other cities in NC and the country overall.

 Breaking down the numbers

-Hypothetically speaking, if you live in a household that brings in $50,000 annuallyaccording to experts — you shouldn’t spend more than 30% of your monthly gross income on rent and utilities.
-Don’t worry, we did the math for you — your max monthly budget for rent + utilities would be $1,250.
-The average monthly rent for an apartment in Raleigh is $1,631 — leaving you over budget.
+Hypothetically speaking, if you live in a household that brings in $60,000 annually, your max monthly budget for rent + utilities would be $1,500 — 30% of your monthly gross income.
+The average monthly rent for an apartment in Raleigh is $1,577 — putting you over budget.

 A chart comparing the cost of living in Raleigh + Durham.